digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 Summary
 *******

 You now know how to define complex transactions and settle them atomically.
-The main concepts to take away are:
+The main points to take away are:
 * A settlement factory is used to instruct settlement for an arbitrary list of steps
 * Instructions are used to collect authorizations, assets to be moved, and means of settlement
 * Batches group together instructions to be settled atomically